nma83/SDCardTrac/README.md

 2. Report these changes to the user as a graph showing usage over time
 3. Alert about space-hogging stale data (yet to be implemented)

-More documentation can be found here in this (Google doc)[https://docs.google.com/document/pub?id=1Q0nKqhSEhYnrWML8Vk1b0qgkhIejjRnSrjsRRN-oB40].
+More documentation can be found here in this [Google doc](https://docs.google.com/document/pub?id=1Q0nKqhSEhYnrWML8Vk1b0qgkhIejjRnSrjsRRN-oB40).

 Credits
 -------